 - Where’s My Refund? is updated once a day, usually overnight.

 - Refunds can be divided into up to three accounts.

-Delays for paper tax returns
+Accountants Last Minute Tips for Delays with paper tax returns

 The IRS is experiencing delays in processing paper tax returns due to limited staffing.
 This is another reason that taxpayers should choose to electronically file their taxes.